marcschul/portfolio/README.md

 # portfolio
-A repository for Marc Schulmeister's portfolio
+A repository for Marc Schulmeister's portfolio.